The Healdsburg Tribune: History

-The nonprofit Sonoma County Local News Initiative announced the Tribune's shutdown on April 28, 2022, and it was subsequently rescued by the owners of the North Bay Bohemian, the Weeklys publishing group.
-It continued publication on schedule on May 5, 2022.
+The nonprofit Sonoma County Local News Initiative announced the Tribune's shutdown on April 28, 2022, and it was subsequently rescued by Weeklys, the owners of the North Bay Bohemian.
+The Tribune continued publication on schedule on May 5, 2022.
 “We are surprised, gratified and a little astonished,” said Nancy Dobbs, president of the board of directors of Sonoma County Local News Initiative, which sold the newspaper's assets to Weeklys.